greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpbackup.html.md

 :   A backup is not created and the utility returns an error if the backup cannot add the backup to an existing incremental backup set or cannot use the backup to create a backup set.

-:   For information about creating and using incremental backups, see [backup-gpbackup-incremental.html](../../admin_guide/managing/backup-gpbackup-incremental.html).
+:   For information about creating and using incremental backups, see [Creating and Using Incremental Backups with gpbackup and gprestore](../../admin_guide/managing/backup-gpbackup-incremental.html).

 **--jobs** int
 :   Optional.
 Specifies the number of jobs to run in parallel when backing up tables.
 By default, `gpbackup` uses 1 job \(database connection\).
 Increasing this number can improve the speed of backing up data.
 When running multiple jobs, each job backs up tables in a separate transaction.
 For example, if you specify `--jobs 2`, the utility creates two processes, each process starts a single transaction, and the utility backs up the tables in parallel using the two processes.

-:   **Important:**  If you specify a value higher than 1, the database must be in a quiescent state at the very beginning while the utility creates the individual connections, initializes their transaction snapshots, and acquires a lock on the tables that are being backed up.
+    <br/><br/>**Important:** If you specify a value higher than 1, the database must be in a quiescent state at the very beginning while the utility creates the individual connections, initializes their transaction snapshots, and acquires a lock on the tables that are being backed up.
 If concurrent database operations are being performed on tables that are being backed up during the transaction snapshot initialization and table locking step, consistency between tables that are backed up in different parallel workers cannot be guaranteed.

 :   You cannot use this option in combination with the options `--metadata-only`, `--single-data-file`, or `--plugin-config`.
 :   **Note:** When using the `--jobs` flag, there is a potential deadlock scenario to generate a `WARNING` message in the log files.
 During the metadata portion of the backup, the main worker process gathers Access Share locks on all the tables in the backup set.
 During the data portion of the backup, based on the value of the `--jobs` flag, additional workers are created that attempt to take additional Access Share locks on the tables they back up.
 Between the metadata backup and the data backup, if a third party process \(operations like `TRUNCATE`, `DROP`, `ALTER`\) attempts to access the same tables and obtain an Exclusive lock, the worker thread identifies the potential deadlock, terminates its process, and hands off the table backup responsibilities to the main worker \(that already has an Access Share lock on that particular table\).
 A warning message is logged, similar to: `[WARNING]:-Worker 5 could not acquire AccessShareLock for table public.foo.
 Terminating worker and deferring table to main worker thread.`

 **--leaf-partition-data**